Cost and procedure for obtaining a Colorado concealed carry permit

 However, even if you meet all of these requirements, if the sheriff has a reasonable belief that your documented previous behavior makes it likely you will present a danger to yourself or others if you receive a permit to carry a concealed handgun, the sheriff may deny your application.

-You can obtain a concealed carry application from the sheriff in the county in which you reside or where you own or lease real property you use for business.
+You can obtain a concealed carry application from the sheriff in the county in which you reside or where you own or lease real estate that you use for business.

 The cost of applying for a concealed handgun permit may not exceed $100.